Kometa-Team/Kometa/docs/kometa/install/wt/wt-02-config-bad-library.md

 For now, delete the “TV Shows”, “Anime”, and "Music" sections from the config file and change the name of the “Movies” section to “Movies-NOSUCHLIBRARY":

-The top bit of your config file should now looke like this:
+The top bit of your config file should now look like this:

 ```yaml
 libraries: